jeshamasIII/MOO2/README.md

 The goal of this project is then to, starting at some initial game position, find a sequence of actions of minimal length that completes the game.

+A flat Monte-Carlo search tree has been implemented and can be for some special cases, but this part of the project is still in progress.